FrancisCrickInstitute/anabfem/README.md

 ## Installation

 To install this package, download the package either by cloning it using git or by downloading a zipped version.
-In the terminar, go to the folder containing the poackage (you may need to unzip it if you downloaded the zipper version) and execute
+In the terminal, go to the folder containing the package (you may need to unzip it if you downloaded the zipper version) and execute

 ```bash
 python -m pip install .
 ```

-This will automatically install the different dependencies (numpy, scipy, vtk) required by Anabfem.
+This will automatically install the different dependencies (numpy, scipy, matplotlib, vtk) required by Anabfem.

 ## Usage